 The Molonglo 3 East Planning and Infrastructure Study is a combination of engineering (WSP) and urban design (RobertsDay).
 This article outlines what is in the report for cycling.
 This article focuses on the reports from WSP.

 The Molonglo Valley has two arterial road corridors, one running east to west and the other north to south.
 The North South Arterial has been named John Gorton Drive.
 The East West Arterial (EWA) has yet to be named and expected to be completed before 2041.
 The East West Arterial includes a bridge over the Molonglo River and a new East West Arterial / Tuggeranong Parkway Interchange.
 The route is decided and traffic studies are underway.

-There is much to be done to improve cycling in the ACT.
+New year resolutions are quickly forgotten, and so it seems are ACT cycle priorities.
+Canberra has a strategic infrastructure list for cycling since 2012.
+There is much to be done to improve safe cycling in the ACT.
+We do not lack lists, however, cycling in the ACT continues to be hijacked by motor vehicle priorities.
+The latest chapter of this saga is being written at William Hovell Drive.
 The cycle lanes on William Hovell Drive are not likely to get much use.
 Certainly they are not a priority.
 Our efforts should be focused on cycle priorities.

 The plan to duplicate William Hovell Drive is known.
 The development application was released recently.
 The project includes 4.5 km of off-road share path.